Okhotsk culture: Economy

-Kikuchi has shown that many of the bronzes and other exotic artifacts found in Okhotsk sites originated in Manchuria and the Russian Far East.
+Kikuchi Toshihiko has shown that many of the bronzes and other exotic artifacts found in Okhotsk sites originated in Manchuria and the Russian Far East.
 At the same time, it has long been suggested that trade in animal furs was a significant component of the Okhotsk economy.
 However, there is little evidence to suggest the importance of long-distance trade or specialized production for exchange.
 Objects clearly obtained through trade with areas outside the Okhotsk culture are rare.
-Most such objects come from two sites, Menashi-domari and Moyoro, and few trade goods have been found at Okhotsk sites in the Soya Straits or on Sakhalin.
-The available archaeological and documentary evidence, therefore, lends little support to suggestions that the Okhotsk people were heavily involved in trading sea mammal products to Manchuria or Japan.
-Compositional analysis of pottery and obsidian demonstrate that Okhotsk populations living in the remote Kuril Islands had broader and more dense exchange networks as compared to Epi-Jomon populations.
+Most such objects come from two sites, Menashi-domari and Moyoro, and few trade goods have been found at Okhotsk sites in the La Pérouse Strait or on Sakhalin.
+The available archaeological and documentary evidence, therefore, lends little support to suggestions that the Okhotsk people were heavily involved in trading in marine mammal products with Manchuria or Japan.
+Compositional analysis of pottery and obsidian demonstrate that Okhotsk populations living in the remote Kuril Islands had broader and denser exchange networks compared to Zoku-Jōmon populations.
 In particular, obsidian sourcing demonstrates the extensive procurement and use of Kamchatka obsidian by Okhotsk populations inhabiting the remote islands.